 Do Dogs Bark at Ghosts?

-But do they see spirits?
+But do dogs see spirits?
 Are they barking at ghosts?
 Are dogs able to sense the residual energy left by former inhabitants?
-It is already known that dogs can sense cancer and detect oncoming seizures but most of the researchers that examine these dogs don’t think there is anything supernatural in those abilities.
-I´ve read several stories recently where dogs responded to events that may have been spirits.
-In the first story the dog reacted to a haze that could have been natural or could have been supernatural, the second story involved a dog barking at spirits that even the owner could hear, and the third took place in a campground in Canada where the dogs and the owner all saw the spirit before she disappeared.
+It is already known that dogs can sense cancer and detect oncoming seizures, but most of the researchers that examine these dogs don’t think there is anything supernatural in those abilities.
+I've read several stories recently where dogs responded to events that may have been spirits.
+In the first story, the dog reacted to a haze that could have been natural or could have been supernatural.
+The second story involved a dog barking at spirits that even the owner could hear, and the third took place in a campground in Canada where the dogs and the owner all saw the spirit before she disappeared.

-A lot of dog owners who are in tune with their pets report that the “ghost” barking is different than the normal barking at strangers, stray cats, etc. The barking is more likely to be accompanied by whining, by tucking the tail between the legs, and instead of an attack bark is more likely an imploring type of bark, maybe asking the spirit to take part in the dog´s world.
-(Of course if the spirit wishes harm upon her human family maybe the dog would sense it and the barking would be more aggressive.)
+A lot of dog owners who are in tune with their pets report that the “ghost” barking is different than the normal barking directed at strangers, stray cats, etc. The barking is more likely to be accompanied by whining, or tucking the tail between the legs.
+Instead of an attack bark, "ghost" barking is more likely to be an imploring type of bark, as though the dog is asking the spirit to take part in the their world.
+Of course, if the spirit wishes harm upon her human family maybe the dog would sense it and the barking would be more aggressive.

-If the dog is just excited because of her exceptional hearing she would not be barking in this way.
-The unusual barking is almost always reported as happening at night but there is no reason for dogs to be more excited at night since their vision is about the same at day or night.
+If the dog is just excited because of her exceptional hearing, she would not be barking in this way.
+The unusual barking is almost always reported to occur at night, but there is no reason for dogs to be more excited at night since their vision is about the same at day or night.

 Barking, for whatever reason, does have a benefit.
 Everyone that walks by your house will know you have a dog!

 Do dogs bark at ghosts?